NicoJanE/PY-Flask-FastApi-Template-Stack/Howtos/Setup.md

 **Known Issues and Workarounds**

 Remote building from VS Code into Docker can present challenges, including:
-- Intermittent connection issues between VS Code and the Docker container.
+- Connection issues between VS Code and the Docker container after the first run.
 - Debugging sessions may not terminate cleanly, requiring manual intervention.
+- These are solved by automatic VS Code task that will restart te container and shutdown the process after the debug session

-For detailed troubleshooting steps and workarounds, refer to the: more details  See file `DOCKER_VSC_WORKFLOW.md` in app folder and a copy in the Howto folder
+For detailed troubleshooting steps and workarounds, refer to the: more details  See file [`docker_python_vscode_debug.md`](docker_python_vscode_debug.md) in app folder and a copy in the Howto folder

 ---